HenrikBengtsson/matrixStats/revdep/problems.md

 *   checking package dependencies ...
 NOTE
     ```
-    Package suggested but not available for checking: ‘PCHiCdata’
+    Package suggested but not available for checking: 'PCHiCdata'
     ```

 *   checking for hidden files and directories ...
 NOTE
     ```
     Found the following hidden files and directories:
       .BBSoptions
     These were most likely included in error.
-See section ‘Package
+See section 'Package
-    structure’ in the ‘Writing R Extensions’ manual.
+    structure' in the 'Writing R Extensions' manual.
+    ```

+*   checking dependencies in R code ...
+NOTE
+    ```
+    Error in rgb(c(247, 222, 198, 158, 107, 66, 33, 8, 8), c(251, 235, 219,  :
+      could not find function "rgb"
     ```

 *   checking Rd cross-references ...
 NOTE